 4. Are there immigration consequences?

 There are no published cases where the Las Vegas immigration court adjudged an NRS 453.381 violation as deportable.
-But since this offense involves drugs, it is likely that the court would consider it to be deportable as an aggravated felony and/or a crime involving moral turpitude.
+Though since this offense involves drugs, it is likely that the court would consider it to be deportable as an aggravated felony and/or a crime involving moral turpitude.

 Any non-citizen accused of violating NRS 453.381 is strongly encouraged to seek out an attorney who will fight for a charge reduction to a non-deportable offense (or a full dismissal if possible).